necipakca/pginstaller/README.md

 # After Installation

+* It is recomended disable all root user's from your servers.

-The default servers firewalls are open so you have to open PostgreSQL port for connect from your app server/s.
+* The default servers firewalls are open so you have to open PostgreSQL port for connect from your app server/s.
 For accessing to database run these commands on all servers which is you provide during to installation with -p command. ;

 Example,
 - firewall-cmd --permanent --zone=public --add-rich-rule="rule family=ipv4 source address=${YOUR APP SERVER IP}/32 port protocol=tcp port=5432 accept"
 - systemctl restart firewalld

-Review your PostgreSQL HA Cluster configuration
+* Review your PostgreSQL HA Cluster configuration

 **patronictl -c /etc/patroni_${SCOPE_NAME}.yml edit-config**